 How Can I Help?

 It's one of the most common questions we receive.
-Thankfully, there was never a better time to create lasting positive change for pit bull dogs in our country.
+Thankfully, there was never a better time to create lasting positive change for pit bull and other dogs in our country.
 Listed below are suggestions for making a difference in your city.
 We thank you for being one of the brave and committed people who are making animal welfare history with your words and actions.

 Educate yourself about dog issues so you can help educate others.
 Recommended reading:

 - National Canine Research Council for expert opinion on some of the bigger issues facing dogs and their owners.
 NCRC

 - Malcolm Gladwell - What pit bulls can teach us about profiling.
 From the New York Times.

 - A must read: Pit Bull Placebo by Karen Delise.

 - Saving Audie for an excellent presentation of kid-friendly humane education lessons.
 Info and lesson plans here.

 - The Lost Dogs for inside information on the investigation into NFL player Michael Vick and his dog fighting operation.
 High schools are beginning to use this book as part of their ethics curriculum.

 Educate your community about responsible ownership and dog issues.